drvdputt/RADAGAST/dox/build.md

 Once configured, the variables set for the build can be reviewed by using `cmake -L ../git`.
 To start the build, run `$ make -j <number of jobs>` from the build directory.
-If you want to use RIDGE-0 in another code, you can opt to run `cmake install` to copy some of the files to the traditional `lib/` and `include/` directories (located in the directory defined by `CMAKE_INSTALL_PREFIX`).
+If you want to use RADAGAST in another code, you can opt to run `cmake install` to copy some of the files to the traditional `lib/` and `include/` directories (located in the directory defined by `CMAKE_INSTALL_PREFIX`).